DGOSubmission2023/DGOSubmission2023/README.md

 `python transformResults.py -i myBERTopicModel/df_model.csv -o data/df_prep.csv`

-4. `appSwitzerland.py` contains the Streamlit application for displays the results of the BERTopic analysis.
+4. `appSwitzerland.py` contains the Streamlit application for displaying the results of the BERTopic analysis.
 The app can be locally hosted using the command below.
-For the hosting we provided on the Streamlit Cloud we utilized another private Github repo.
+For the hosting provided by the Streamlit Cloud we utilized another private Github repo.
 For the app to run the prior created `data/df_prep.csv` must be available.

 `streamlit run appSwitzerland.py`